isomerpages/ema-pl/_events/segc-youth/overview.md

     How would your carbon-free school or neighbourhood in Singapore look like in 2050?

     <br/><br/>
-    SEGC (Youth) 2021 has completed.
+    2021 challenge has completed.
 Look out for 2022's challenge statement!
     <br/>
 </p>